 When you do exchange money make sure you put it away before going into the street.
 Carrying money in the open is like a hand written invitation to any potential ladrone/ robber in the area.
 Also if any vendor sees you flashing money they are for sure going to charge you top price for anything you purchase from them.

 As with any large city you visit don't be stupid.
 No matter what city you visit in the world there is always someone around looking to take what others have.
-So don't make what you have obvious and that could save many potential problems.
+So don't make what you have obvious inviting potential problems.

 I also suggest putting your money in different places on your person (I always do this anytime I visit a place where there are people milling about).
 Put a little in your shoe.
 Spread it out in 2 different pockets.
 Ladies put some in your bra.
 This way if you are robbed they will not get it all and you will not be stranded someplace with no food money or cab fare.

-It is always more secure to use a bank machine located in a bank.
+It is always more secure to use a bank machine located inside a bank.
 This way if your money does not pop out (as sometimes is the case) you can go into the bank and deal with the problem there.
-A machine outside of a bank is not owned by the business where the machine is located and they cannot help you.
+A machine outside of a business is not owned by the business where the machine is located and they cannot help you if you lose money or your card.

 I suggest if you need money from a credit card, why not go into a bank and ask for the money from there (just make sure you have your passport and ID or they will not do the transaction).
 Dominican Republic does have a very high rate of credit card fraud.
 If you decide you do want to use a credit card here make sure to check your statement and keep all receipts just to be on the safe side.